 How Do You Inspire Your Product Design Team?

 While designers get their most creative ideas from a variety of places, they all have one thing in common: they keep their eyes open.
-Great design comes from paying attention to the beauty in the world around you, whether that’s in a sexy sports car, a coffee maker or even a fine art gallery.
+Great design comes from paying attention to the beauty in the world around you, whether that’s in a sexy sports car or a fine art gallery.
 Where do you find your most unique sources of inspiration?
 How do you spur your product design team into their best work?
 Let us know by tweeting us @Proto.io.

 And once you get those sparks of creativity, channel them right into a prototype!
 With Proto.io, you can create a lifelike digital prototype of your mobile app design in mere minutes, so you can spend more time developing an incredible concept.
 Ready to get started?
 Sign up for a free 15-day trial of Proto.io today!